The Best of Nashville

 Our next stop on the food route of the day was a cupcake bakery called The Cupcake Collection.
 The bakery is located in Historic Germantown and is built on to the family’s home!
 They have been such a success and now I know why.
 The wonderful made-from-scratch cupcakes are delicious and at only a $1.50 you can’t find anything better!
 I couldn’t believe how cheap they were, I’m used to paying over $3 for a single cupcake.
 Another thing that was impressive was how incredibly nice the staff were.
 If only they could deliver to Johnson City!
 They had some really neat flavors like pink lemonade, and sweet potato but I’m a sucker for a classic wedding cake cupcake so that’s what I had…and the red velvet but who’s counting?
 Not me.
 There was a perfect amount of icing and the cake was as moist as could be.
 This place will soar.

 For dinner we went to Merchants.
 They opened in 1988 out of the old Merchant’s Hotel, which was constructed in 1892.
 The building features exposed brick and gorgeous wood work which gives it a wonderful charm.
-They have two different restaurants in the same building with the “UP” being upstairs and more expensive and the “DOWN” being downstairs with more traditional fare and a little cheaper.
-All of the servers wear suspenders with the downstairs servers also rocking converse sneakers and the upstairs in a more polished black slacks and ties.
+They have two different restaurants in the same building with the “UP” being upstairs and more expensive, and the “DOWN” being downstairs with more traditional fare and a little cheaper.
+All of the servers wear suspenders with the downstairs servers also rocking converse sneakers.
+The upstairs servers are in a more polished ensemble of black slacks and a tie.
 We were not all that hungry after our lunch and cupcakes so I ordered the Duck Fat Tater Tots & and a side caesar salad.
 I’ve been on a duck kick lately and when I saw these I knew they were going to be good.
-The duck flavor was really pronounced in the dish and I wasn’t sure about the first couple of bites but paired with the chipotle mayonnaise that accompanied them, they were perfect.
+The duck flavor was really pronounced in the dish, I wasn’t sure about the first couple of bites but paired with the chipotle mayonnaise that accompanied them, they were perfect.
 The salad had soft olive oil croutons which were amazing and the house-made dressing, while not authentic, was still delicious.